-Ukraine Official: Forces May Pull out of Key City of Bakhmut
+Ukraine Official: Forces May Pull Out of Key City of Bakhmut

 “We survived the most difficult winter in our history,” Kuleba wrote on Facebook.

+Zelenskyy added in his nightly video address: “This winter is over.
+It was very difficult, and every Ukrainian felt this difficulty without exaggeration.
+But still, we were able to provide Ukraine with energy and heat.”

-The war could become a protracted conflict, analysts predict, and Latvian Prime Minister Krisjanis Kariņs said that would demand a response from Kyiv’s Western allies.
+If the war becomes a protracted conflict, Latvian Prime Minister Krisjanis Kariņs said that would demand a response from Kyiv’s Western allies.

 “This is potentially, for many years to come, where we will have to readapt our militaries, our military industry, to be able to step up to a much, much bigger challenge,” Karins said after talks in Berlin with German Chancellor Olaf Scholz.